Find Affordable College Courses

 163 Yearly Graduations

-The 11th most popular school in the country for IS majors who are seeking their master's degree is Texas A&M University - College Station.
+The 11th most popular school in the country for is majors who are seeking their master's degree is Texas A&M University - College Station.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the 2020-2021 academic year, 163 people received their master's degree in IS from Texas A&M College Station.
-About 48% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 163 people received their master's degree in is from Texas A&M College Station.
+About 49% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Data shows that Texas A&M College Station graduates that hold this degree go on to make a median salary of $71,873.

 #12